 You must have already been awarded financial aid to be offered a work-study position.
 If your award package does not include work-study, please contact the Financial Aid Office to discuss adding federal work-study.

 In addition, you must be enrolled at least half-time (six credit hours per semester) to be eligible for this program.

 For a job description of each position, visit Handshake and log in using your Mason NetID and password.

 Make sure to write a unique cover letter that explains to the faculty member how you have the skills and abilities (or at least an interest in learning the ones listed) to do the project.

-You must keep track of their own hours worked, your Federal Work-study award has a cap on the total number of hours.
-A record of the number of hours worked is available in PatriotWeb
+You must keep track of your hours worked; your Federal Work-study award has a cap on the total number of hours.
+A record of the number of hours worked is available in PatriotWeb.